Neloreck/dreamstate/README.md

 <hr/>

 The simplest and smallest class based storage for react with lifecycle and observers. <br/>
-React API and nothing more.
+React API with common observer pattern and nothing more.
+<br/> <br/>
+Library allows you to create shared context stores for your application without long spaghetti-coded providers. <br/>
+Also it simplifies cases when your contexts should reference each outher. <br/>
+It includes common lifecycle and lazy management of store memory allocation.

 <hr/>